Counselors 2023

 Ivanka Tkachenko

-Undergraduate at University of TorontoHello everyone!
-I am Ivanka, a 3rd year at University of Toronto, and have been going to Sigma since almost as long as its existed.
+Hello everyone!
+I am Ivanka, and I am in my 3rd year at the University of Toronto.
+I have been going to Sigma for almost as long as it has existed.
 I am interested in math, (especially graph theory), and anything that has an engine in it.
-In my free time you can find me working on my car, playing Magic the Gathering/ Dungeons and Dragons, or relaxing with a book.
-I can't wait to meet everyone and to hear all about you guys!
+In my free time, you can find me working on my car, playing Magic the Gathering/ Dungeons and Dragons, or relaxing with a book.
+I can't wait to meet everyone and hear all about you guys!

 Nestor Tkachenko

-CEO of RitoHello, I'm Nestor and I'm very excited to return to as a counselor!
+Hello, I'm Nestor and I'm very excited to return to as a counselor!
 My primary work is as a professional ChatGPT impersonator, but on the side I'm a founder of a food robotics startup called Rito.
 I also love philosophy, iced lattes, and hot takes.

 I am personally very interested in physics, technology, and entrepreneurship.
-I do everything from building burrito-making robots and creating levitating vehicles, to shocking people to make them dance.
+I do everything from building burrito-making robots and creating levitating vehicles to shocking people to make them dance.

 I love meeting new people and enjoy understanding how others think, and always appreciate interesting discussions on any topic, from questions of morality to cultural trends, so feel free to talk to me about anything!